mbdavid/LiteDB/README.md

 - ACID transactions
 - Data recovery after write failure (journal mode)
 - Datafile encryption using DES (AES) cryptography
-- Map your POCO classes to `BsonDocument` using attributs or fluent API
+- Map your POCO classes to `BsonDocument` using attributes or fluent mapper API
 - Store files and stream data (like GridFS in MongoDB)
 - Single data file storage (like SQLite)
 - Index document fields for fast search (up to 16 indexes per collection)